qiskit-community/povm-toolbox/docs/explanations/introduction.rst

 described by the POVM formalism.
 An :math:`n`-outcome POVM is a set of :math:`n` positive semi-definite Hermitian operators :math:`\mathbf{M} = \{M_k\}_{k \in \{1, \dots, n \}}` that sum to the identity.
-Mathematically, this means the set of operators satisfies the following proeperties:
+Mathematically, this means the set of operators satisfies the following properties:

    #. :math:`M_k^\dagger = M_k` for all :math:`k \in \{1,2 \dots, n\}`,
    #. :math:`\langle \psi | M_k | \psi \rangle \geq 0` for all :math:`k \in \{1,2 \dots, n\}` and all states :math:`|\psi \rangle`,